chocolatey/docs/input/en-us/configuration.md

 * [x] `powershellHost` - Use Chocolatey's built-in PowerShell host.
 * [ ] `removePackageInformationOnUninstall` - Remove Stored Package Information On Uninstall - When a package is uninstalled, should the stored package information also be removed?
-* [ ] `disableCompatibilityChecks` - Disable Compatibility Checks - Should a warning we shown, before and after command execution, when a runtime compatibility check determines that there is an incompatibility between Chocolatey and Chocolatey Licensed Extension.
+* [ ] `disableCompatibilityChecks` - Disable Compatibility Checks - Disable showing a warning when there is an incompatibility between Chocolatey CLI and Chocolatey Licensed Extension.
 Available in 1.1.0+.

 ## Features - Licensed Edition